Generate a lump sum report to record donations into QuickBooks

 Click the Search button to run the search.

-Take your results into the report builder by clicking the Export results button in the upper right corner.
+Take your results into the report builder by clicking the Export results button in the upper right corner of the page.

 You are taken to the Customize tab in the report builder, where you will define the columns you want in your report.